mindspore-ai/hub/mshub_res/assets/mindspore/ascend/1.0/deeplabv3_v1_s16.md

 ## Introduction

-This MindSpore Hub model uses the implementation of DeepLabv3 from the MindSpore model zoo on Gitee at model_zoo/official/cv/deeplabv3.
+This MindSpore Hub model uses the implementation of DeepLabv3 from the MindSpore model zoo on Gitee at model_zoo/official/cv/deeplabv3, and is trained to complete image segmentation tasks.

 All Parameters in the module are trainable.